Henry Cort: Patents and royalties

-The importance of Cort's improvements to the process of iron making were recognised as early as 1786 by Lord Sheffield who regarded them (undeservedly) along with James Watt's work on the steam engine as more important than the loss of America.
+The importance of Cort's improvements to the process of bar purported iron making were recognised as early as 1786 by Lord Sheffield who regarded them along with James Watt's work on the steam engine as more important than the loss of America.

 In 1787, Cort came to an agreement with South Wales ironmaster Richard Crawshay whereby all iron manufactured according to the former's patents would result in a royalty of 10 shillings per ton.

-Cort seems to have alienated most of those with whom he came in contact.
+However, there were a series of production problems and the death of Adam Jellicoe in 1789 precipitated legal actions by the Crown to recover the money lent by Adam Jellicoe to Cort.
+As a result of which, Cort was declared bankrupt and although he soon rectified his financial status he never again engaged in industrial activities.

 Personal life

 Cort's marriage to Elizabeth Heysham produced 13 children.
 His business ventures did not bring him wealth, even though vast numbers of the puddling furnaces that he developed were eventually used (reportedly 8,200 by 1820), they used a modified version of his process and thus avoided payment of royalties.
 He was later awarded a government pension, but died a ruined man, and was buried in the churchyard of St John-at-Hampstead, London.